 - i.
 The Federal Medical Assistance Percentage ("FMAP") is calculated annually for each state and based in part on its Decennial Census count.
 The FMAP guides the allocation of the hundreds of billions of dollars of annual federal funding among the states for health programs, including Medicaid.
 Furthermore, Medicaid relies on "per capita income" information calculated with decennial data to determine the amount of the reimbursement for each state for medical assistance payments.
 43 U.S. C. §§1301, 1396(d).
 A differential undercount will impact the calculation of the FMAP, and thus will reduce the federal funding for health programs such as Medicaid in those states using the FMAP where Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color constitute significant portions of the population, such as Florida and Texas. - ii.
 Federal programs provide financial support for planning, construction, maintenance and operation of essential infrastructure projects, including the Highway Trust Fund program, the Urbanized Area Formula Funding program, the Metropolitan Planning Program and the Community Highway Safety Grant program.
 The funds for these programs are allocated, at least in part, on population figures collected through the Decennial Census.
 23 U.S.C. §104(d)(3); 49 U.S.C. §\$5305,5307,5340; 23 U.S.C. § 402.
-A differential undercount, therefore, will reduce the federal transportation funding distributed to the states and localities where Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color constitute significant portions of the population. - iii.
-The differential undercount caused by the addition of the citizenship question in the 2020 Decennial Census will reduce the amount of federal funds that are distributed to the states and localities within the states and localities where Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color constitute significant portions of the population.
+A differential undercount, therefore, will reduce the federal transportation funding distributed to the states and localities where Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color constitute significant portions of the population. - 198.
+In addition to the other damages described herein, this intentional discrimination will cause ongoing harm to Plaintiffs and their members because, as explained, their members are immigrants of color and live in communities where immigrants of color constitute significant portions of the populations; and provide services to immigrant communities of color, and as such, these violations will deprive them of the political influence and funding to which they would be entitled by a more accurate census.

-- 269. In addition to the other damages described herein, this intentional discrimination will cause ongoing harm to Plaintiffs and their members because, as explained, their members are immigrants of color and live in communities where immigrants of color constitute significant portions of the populations; and provide services to immigrant communities of color, and as such, these violations will deprive them of the political influence and funding to which they would be entitled by a more accurate census. - 270.
-The decision to add a citizenship question was without any rational basis, let alone any important or compelling governmental interest. - 271.
+- 199. The decision to add a citizenship question was without any rational basis, let alone any important or compelling governmental interest. - 200.
 The justification that citizenship data from all U.S. residents is needed to better enforce Section 2 of the VRA is a pretext-and a poor one at that-for Defendants' discriminatory intent.